better-internet/radworks-docs/docs/using-radicle/fetching-and-merging.md

 ```

 This puts your working copy in a state this up-to-date with your contributor's
 changes.
-Once you have pushed changes to your working copy, you can view the
+Once you have commited changes to your working copy, you can publish
-changes in **Radicle Upstream**.

-You can publish these changes to the Radicle network by running `git push
+them changes to the Radicle network by running `git push
 rad`(See [Pushing changes][pc]):

 ```